PaulBratslavsky/strapi-5-next-blog-post/README.md

 Don't forget to click on `Save` to save the dynamic zone.

-Now let's go ahead and add some data to our `Team Member` collection type.
+Now, let's go ahead and add some data to our `Team Member` collection type.

 ![Strapi Team Member Data](/images/025-strapi-team-member-data.gif)

-Nice, now let's see how we can fetch this data in our Next.js application.
+Excellent; let's see how we can fetch this data in our Next.js application.

 But first, let's revisit our `populate` logic.
-We did a little bit of this already when we were building our `Our Team` page.
+We already did a little bit of this when we built our `Our Team` page.

-But now that we are using dynamic zones, we need to update our populate logic to include our `blocks` field.
+But now that we use dynamic zones, we need to update our populate logic to include our `blocks` field.
 And for this, we will use the `on` flag.

 You can learn more about Strapi's `on` flag [here](https://docs.strapi.io/dev-docs/api/rest/guides/understanding-populate#populate-dynamic-zones).

 ![Strapi Populate Dynamic Zone](/images/026-strapi-populate-dynamic-zone.png)

-And here is the example query we would use to populate the above dynamic zone example:
+Here is the example query we would use to populate the above dynamic zone example:

 ```tsx
 {